Living a Fully Integrated Life

 3. Energy Flows Naturally

 There’s a quiet power in doing what’s aligned with your talents and values.
 It’s not that life becomes effortless—but the effort feels energizing instead of draining.
-You stop leaking energy trying to be someone else.
+You stop giving away excessive energy trying to be someone you’re not.

 4. Confidence Becomes Authentic

 When you know who you are—and live like it—you no longer need to prove yourself.
-Your confidence isn’t based on external validation; it’s rooted in congruence.
+Your confidence is no longer based on external validation; it’s rooted in congruence.
 You lead from the inside out.

 5. Your Life Feels More Meaningful